- Entertainment and Media»

 That all changed the second he dropped the line “What you need to do is practice on your freestyles/ before you come up missin’ like Snoop Dog’s police files.”
 The crowd went nuts!
 Em was still spittin’ rapid fire rhymes till the end when he said “cut the machine off/ get a clean clothe to wipe this bloody video screen off.”

 What most people don't know is that the first MC that Eminem battled in the video above was from Detroit.
-I don't remember the kids name but he can be seen in the Phat House video wearing a tan baseball cap with an orange bill.
+I don't remember the kids name but he can be seen in the Phat House video wearing a tan baseball cap with an orange bill and that's why Em gave him such a warm embrace at the end of the battle.

 The emcee for the event went from casually giving Em the mic and saying “go” to snatching the mic from him to stop the slaughter.